coil-kt/coil/docs/upgrading.md

     .build()
 ```

+This change was made to add functionality and improve performance:

+- Support thread interruption while decoding images.
+  - Thread interruption allows fast cancellation of decode operations.
+This is particularly important for quickly scrolling through a list.
+  - By using a custom disk cache Coil is able to ensure a network source is fully read to disk before decoding.
+This is necessary as writing the data to disk cannot be interrupted - only the decode step can be interrupted.
+OkHttp's `Cache` shouldn't be used with Coil 2.0 as it's not possible to guarantee that all data is written to disk before decoding.
+- Avoid buffering/creating temporary files for decode APIs that don't support `InputStream`s or require direct access to a `File` (e.g. `ImageDecoder`, `MediaMetadataRetriever`).
+- Add a public read/write `DiskCache` API.

 In Coil 2.x `Cache-Control` and other cache headers are still supported - except `Vary` headers, as the cache only checks that the URLs match.
 Additionally, only responses with a response code in the range [200..300) are cached.

 When upgrading from Coil 1.x to 2.x, any existing disk cache will be cleared as the internal format has changed.